Need some help applying for the JMK Scholarship?

 Q What happens once I have submitted my application?

 A Your application is judged by a panel of experienced academics.
 They will select a winner and the Zonta Area 3 Director will contact the winner as well as the non-successful applicants.
 This may take 2 months of more.
 As the JMK coordinator, I will provide feedback to all non-successful applicants.
-If their study continues until at least the end of 2022 they may be eligible to apply again the following year.
+If their study continues until at least the end of 2023 they may be eligible to apply again the following year.
 I will provide the winner with advice about the process of accepting her award.
-The winner’s application will be automatically sent for judging at the Australian District 23 Level.
-Our previous Area 3 winners have won the District 23 level and secured a prize of US$2,000.
+The winner’s application will be automatically sent for judging at the Australian District 23 Level which comprises the states of WA,SA, Vic and Tasmania.
+Our previous 2022 Area 3 winner Amy Zahra has won the International prize of US$5,000.
 Together with their Area 3 prize of $1,500, this is a substantial contribution towards their studies.
-The District winner is automatically entered into the International level, where women from around the world compete.
+The District winner is automatically the winner at the International level, where women from around the world compete.

 If you have specific questions or require further information, please contact:

 Jane M Klausman Women in Business Scholarship Coordinator